 - ‘On the day’ control room processes; and

 - ‘After the day’ processes where commercial and operational performance are scrutinised.

-“Our solutions play a key role at each of those three stages,” says Nick, adding that EPM Group has been closely looking at those ‘on the day’ control room elements in order to create new ways of improving efficiency and business productivity.
+“Our solutions play a key role at each of those three stages,” says Nick, adding that EPM and Omnibus have been closely looking at those ‘on the day’ control room elements in order to create new ways of improving efficiency and business productivity.

 Control room processes